-Failure: badarg if MemoryType isn't an atom that is used by erlang:memory/0 to describe a memory type, or if the emulator isn't run with instrumentation and maximum is used as a MemoryType.
+Failure: badarg if MemoryType is not an atom that is used by erlang:memory/0 to describe a memory type, or if the emulator is not run with instrumentation and maximum is used as a MemoryType.

-erlang:module_loaded(Module)
+module\loaded(Module)

-Returns the atom true if the module contained in atom Module is loaded, otherwise it returns the atom false.
+Returns true if the module Module is loaded, otherwise returns false.
 It does not attempt to load the module.

-This BIF is intended for the implementation of the module named code and should not be used anywhere else.
-Use code:is_loaded/1 instead.
+This BIF is intended for code server (see code(3)) and should not be used elsewhere.
+Use code:is\loaded/1 instead.

 '''

 erlang:module_loaded(lists).

-true

 '''

-Failure: badarg if the argument is not an atom.
+Failure: badarg if Module is not an atom.